 Q: Tell us about the services you have available for clients?

-My specialties are trauma-induced pathologies and orthopedics.
+CC: My specialties are trauma-induced pathologies and orthopedics.
 Trauma-induced pathologies may range from auto-immune diseases, neurological diseases, rare diseases, or medically undiagnosed conditions.
 I am trained to see these sorts of physical presentations as a dysregulation between your Spirit and Physical Body.
 Physical trauma is traceable through the physical body and causes dysregulation along its path.
 My specialty is to stop the trauma movement, heal the trauma pathway and remove the (physical) trauma from the body.
 I work with a vetted team of trained trauma therapists in emotional and sexual trauma oriented disease patterns.

 Orthopedics have long been my passion culminating from my own athletic experiences, my massage practices focusing on sport massage and elite-level athletes, and my own orthopedic pain experiences.
 I specialize in pre- and post-operative pain as well as pain from general overuse/muscular imbalance.
 I always work in conjunction with my team comprised of an elite structural integration bodyworker and NUCCA-trained chiropractor.